 We wanted to see if we could connect the two zones, which would connect the gold and silver zones.
 Five holes have been completed, about 1,400 meters.
 How it works in Nevada, at least for our guys, is 20 days on and 10 days off.
 We went 20 days on with not one rig issue, doing unbelievable work, very efficient.

 We're very excited about these holes coming out of Bolo, but we are also very excited to say that we have 13 holes at Kinsley that are due out very soon.

 RSD: Max, thank you so much for the update.
 Appreciate your time.

 New Placer Dome Gold has two assets in the Great Basin.
 Two Carlin-style assets.
 And we know there’s gold at both.

-The work requirement on the earn-in to Kinsley this year is half a million dollars.
+The work requirement on the earn-in to Kinsley last year was half a million dollars.
 New Placer Dome is spending $4 million on drilling.